-Why Che Guevara would be ashamed
+Why Che might be ashamed of Cuba today

 In 2013 it was reported that Cuba planned to get rid of its dual currency system, but firm plans of how this was to be done were never put forward.
 In Cuba 2017 the divisive two currency system is still much alive and well.

 It is clear that once again the country is rapidly being split into the “haves” and “have-nots”, as it was in the 50s, when Fulgencio Batista was in power.
 But this time the dividing line is between those who deal with tourists, and can charge in high value CUCs, and those who labour for the government, paid a pittance in CUPs.